DNA

 Answer!
 Yes, some of them are.
 Through DNA tests using the Y chromosome, we are now able to determine approximatly how long ago two Schambach men share a common male ancestor and narrow down the number of generations back to that ancestor.
 The results so far suggest that Adolph of 1729 and George of 1749 are not closely related, at least not through the direct male line.
 However, later Schambach arrivals have matched George of 1749 which is exciting and allowed us to connect certain families back to Germany.

-We currently have twelve participants in five groups shown below.
+We currently have 17 participants in 8 groups shown below.
 If you would like to participate in this project, more information can be found at www.familytreedna.com or you can contact me at .
 Any other Shambaugh, Schambach, etc. is more than welcome to participate.
 Some of the more recent family lines to immigrate may be able to connect to either Adolph or George or to each other.
 If they do, then we can direct our search in Europe to particular areas.

 DYS#s (D=DNA, Y=Chromosome, S=Segment)